luigiberrettini/NLog.Targets.Syslog/README.md

             NILVALUE or 1 to 32 PRINTUSASCII
             The type of message that should be the same for events with the same semantics

-STRUCTURED-DATA = NILVALUE or 1 or more SD-ELEMENT
+STRUCTURED-DATA = NILVALUE or one or more SD-ELEMENT
     SD-ELEMENT = [ SD-ID (one or more SPACE SD-PARAM) ] SD-ID
             At most 32 SAFEPRINTUSASCII specifying a unique identifier within STRUCTUREDDATA